 Psychosocial aspects of oocyte- and sperm donation

-The project investigates psychosocial aspects of infertility treatment with oocyte/sperm from identifiable donors for involved groups, i.e. donors, recipient couples and offspring.
+We aim to increase knowledge about the psychosocial aspects of infertility treatment with oocyte and sperm from identifiable donors for involved groups, i.e. donors, recipients and offspring.

 Swedish Research Council

 Swedish Research Council for Health, Working Life and Welfare

 For publications from the project, please see information at Claudia Lampic.